By Philippa, Communications team

 Asylum seekers come to this country in search of safety, not in search of jobs.
 While they are waiting for a final outcome on their asylum claim, they want to use their skills and support themselves and their families.
 When government spending is being cut, it doesn’t make sense to force people who could work to live on benefits.

 We know that a more effective way to persuade government to make this change than any new-fangled website, is to write directly to your MP.
-If you have just two minutes, follow this link to find out who your local MP is and email them today.
 The more people who take the time to do this, the more likely we are to make an impact.

 Until 2002 when the previous government changed the rules, asylum seekers could work to support themselves.
 Now, people who have fled war and persecution are living in poverty, and some are completely destitute.